Moskva (river): Hydrology

-The river is 473 km long (or 502 km), and the area of its drainage basin is 17,600 sqkm.
+The river is 473 km long (or 502 km), and the area of its drainage basin is 17,600 km2.
 It has a vertical drop of 155 m (long-term average).
 The maximum depth is 3 m above Moscow city limits, and up to 6 m below it.
-Normally, it freezes in November–December and begins to thaw around late March.
-During an unusually warm winter in 2006–2007, ice began melting on January 25.
+Normally, it freezes around November–December and begins to thaw around late March.
+During an unusually warm winter in 2006–2007, ice began to melt on January 25.
 The portion of the river running through Moscow only freezes occasionally on account of contamination.

-The absolute water level in downtown Moscow is 120 m above sea level (long-term average of summer lows after World War II); a historical maximum of 127.25 m above sea level was set by the 1908 flood.
+The absolute water level in downtown Moscow is 120 m above sea level (long-term average of summer lows after World War II); a historical maximum of 127.25 m above sea level was set by the tragic 1908 flood.

 Sources of water

-The main tributaries of the Moskva are, from source to mouth:
+The main tributaries of the Moskva are, from source to mouth; distabnce from mouth: